SomeMoosery/compendium/Blockchain/EthereumContracts.md

 ## Definitions:
 **Contract:** the fundamental building block of Ethereum applications — all variables and functions belong to a contract, and this will be the starting point of all your projects

+**ABI:** Application Binary Interface - a representation of your contracts' methods in JSON format that tells Web3.js how to format function calls in a way your contract will understand

 **Storage (pointer):** variables stored permanently on the blockchain (like a hard disk, database). _State variables are `storage` by default_!!
 - You can only use struct pointers in private/internal functions